frederikgramkortegaard/sanitara/README.md

 After running the service, as mentioned [here](#run_service).
 It's as simple as navigating to `http://127.0.0.1:8000/docs` to see the documentation as provided by [swagger](https://swagger.io)

 ### Heuristics
-For an in-depth explanation of how which and how the heuristics are used.
+For an in-depth explanation of which heuristics we use, and how they work.
 Take a look at [heuristics.md](./heuristics.md)

 ### The Models